Small White Worms In or Under Clothes

 - After everything is cleaned, sprayed, and laundered, you should try to figure out how the moths got in.
 Were there eggs carried in unknowingly, concealed in the fabric of a used piece of furniture from a thrift store?
 Did you leave any windows open at night and an adult female flew in?
 Are there moths elsewhere in your home?
 If you can figure out how moths got into your house initially, you can prevent them from coming back.
 However, it isn’t always that easy.
 Do what you can, and treat your home thoroughly.

 - When this has all been handled, you should use moth deterrents going forward.
 After all, if you had moths once, you could get them again.
 Who wants that?
-Position Moth Traps to monitor for any future presence of moths.
+Position Clothes Moth Traps to monitor for any future presence of moths.
 The Traps will also help break the breeding cycle , by attracting the adult male Clothes Moths to the sticky pheromone strips.
 Hanging herbal sachets full of lavender, thyme, rosemary, and cloves may sound like a smart solution, but this isn't to be done in combination with using pheromone moth traps.
 Cedar is considered the best of these deterrents so, if you have a recurring Clothes Moth issue, consider installing cedar shelves, dressers, and other cedarwood furnishings.
 A less costly and impacting approach than changing your furnishings would be to hang pheromone clothes moth traps all year round.

 FAQs About Moth Larvae and Moth Worms on Clothes

 Now that you have the basics, let's go over some frequently asked questions on the subjects of Clothes Moth worms, and other wormy pests that get into clothes.
 After all, the more you know, the better you can handle an issue of this kind.